 Diligence That Matters

 For waterfront: frontage, depth, bridge clearances, seawall condition, and permits.
 For historic districts: engage counsel and a historic-board consultant before close.
-Review board timelines are real, and post-closing discovery of constraints is costly.
+Review board timelines are real, and discovering constraints after closing is costly.

 Documentation